Celebrating the Month of Mary

 The month also often features additional opportunities to gather together to pray the Rosary.
 On May 13, we celebrate the Feast of Our Lady of Fatima, commemorating the Blessed Mother's first appearance in Fatima, during which she urged the shepherd children to pray the Rosary every day.

-In addition to the Feast of Our Lady of Fatima, the month also includes the Feast of the Visitation of the Blessed Virgin Mary (May 31), commemorating Mary's visit to her cousin Elizabeth, who would soon give birth to St. John the Baptist.
-During many years, the Memorial of the Blessed Virgin Mary, celebrated on the Monday after Pentecost, also falls in the month of May, although it is on June 9 in 2025.
+In addition to the Feast of Our Lady of Fatima, the month also includes the Feast of the Visitation of the Blessed Virgin Mary (May 30, 2026), commemorating Mary's visit to her cousin Elizabeth, who would soon give birth to St. John the Baptist.
+During many years, the Memorial of the Blessed Virgin Mary, celebrated on the Monday after Pentecost, also falls in the month of May.
+In 2026, it is on May 25.

 Below, you will find a list of some of the ceremonies and prayer opportunities being held to celebrate the Month of Mary, but the month also provides an opportunity to celebrate Mary in your home or with your family.
 Suggestions include setting up Marian prayer corner in your home, praying a novena to Our Lady, praying the Rosary, reading a book or Scripture passages about Mary, or planting a Mary Garden, another tradition that goes back centuries.